Leleat/leleat.github.io/_posts/2024-07-22-creating-my-first-npm-package.md

 ## What is create-gnome-extension?

+Let's first define what GNOME extensions are.
+GNOME extensions – or a bit more accurately "GNOME Shell extensions" – are community written software that modify GNOME Shell, the graphical interface for the [GNOME](https://www.gnome.org/) desktop.

-Currently, getting started with developing GNOME Shell extensions can be a bit cumbersome.
+Currently, getting started with developing GNOME extensions can be a bit cumbersome.
 You either manually create the project structure from scratch or use GNOME Shell's built-in `gnome-extensions create` command.
-However, this command doesn't offer much convenience as it places the files in `~/.local/share/gnome-shell/extensions/`, which is the install directory for extensions, and only includes the mandatory files.
+However, this command doesn't offer much convenience as it places the files in `~/.local/share/gnome-shell/extensions/`, which is the install directory for user extensions, and only creates the mandatory files.
+Developer tools or other conveniences are not included.

 `create-gnome-extension` – similar to other create-XXX scaffolding tools – follows a "batteries included" philosophy for developing GNOME Shell extensions.
 Here's a short rundown in case you don't know how tools like this work.
 If you run: